Moses Types

 Γ ⊢ e1 / e2 : ty1 ⊔ ty2

-For string concatenation, each operand must have type STRINGs, and the type of the entire expression is a STRING.
+For string concatenation, each operand must have type STRING, and the type of

 Γ ⊢ e1 : STRING Γ ⊢ e2 : STRING